aws/amazon-documentdb-odbc-driver/README.md

 Log configurations
 1. `DOC_DB_LOG_PATH`=`<path_to_log_file>`(e.g.:`"C:\\Users\\BQUser\\Desktop\\DocumentDB ODBC Driver\\odbc_log.txt"`)
 Please make sure that the folder in the path exists or else driver will not be able to create the log file.
-ODBC Driver will append to the existing log file, so it is the user's responsibility to ensure that the log file either does not exist or is clean.  // -todo- -AL- update this after implementing file name
+The log path indicates the path to store the log file.
+The log file name has `docdb_odbc_YYYYMMDD_HHMMSS.log` format, where `YYYYMMDD_HHMMSS` (e.g., 20220225_180923 <= Feb 25th, 2022 at 06:92:23 pm) is the timestamp at the first log message.
 2. `DOC_DB_LOG_LEVEL`=`<log_level>`.
 The default is 'error'.
 (Choose from `debug`, `info`, `error`, `off`)

 #### Running an SSH tunnel for Testing